citynetwork/docs/docs/reference/limitations/object-storage.md

 There is currently no support for [S3 bucket notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) in {{brand}}.

+### Object lock retention modes

+For buckets configured with [object lock](../../howto/object-storage/s3/object-lock.md), the only supported retention mode is `COMPLIANCE`.
+We do not support `GOVERNANCE` mode.

 ### SSE-KMS

 There is currently no support for SSE-KMS in {{brand}}.
 SSE-C, in contrast, [is fully supported](../../howto/object-storage/s3/sse-c.md).